 I went from being on a high in my faith while serving at a Freedom Conference to the lowest low I’ve ever experienced in my entire life.
 I prayed and BELIEVED God for a miracle.
 I’m talking about…on my knees, on my face…pleading with God.
 The kind of prayers you shout out to the Lord in your War Room.
 I was very familiar with this “place”, but this time it was different.
 I needed a miracle.
 I needed my Mother.

 When she did not wake up, I was angry.
 How could God allow this to happen?
+And on Mother’s Day?
 How could He not bring this miracle to pass?
 I believed in my heart that He could heal her!
 Yes, I’m a flawed woman of faith, but were my prayers not good enough?
 Did I not say or do the right things to get God to hear my prayers?
+Was it something that I did or didn’t do for him to punish me like this?
 Did I not solicit enough prayer warriors to intercede on our behalf?
-In that moment, doubt instantly made me forget about all of the prayer warriors in my circle that can and will pray until the paint comes off the walls.
+In that moment, doubt instantly made me forget about all of the prayer warriors in my circle that can (and will) pray until the paint comes off the walls.

 It’s important to express our upset emotions to the Lord.
 But we have to view our circumstances through the lens of God’s grace: everything He does is without fault and is always right. – Micca Campbell | Proverbs 31 Ministries